redhat-cip/software-factory/docs/submitpatches.rst

   depends on.

 **Patch Sets**
-  When a patch is commited for the first time, a 'Change-Id' is created.
+  When a patch is committed for the first time, a 'Change-Id' is created.
 For further amendments to the patch, the 'Commit-Id' changes but the 'Change-Id' will not.
 Gerrit groups the patches and it's revisions based on this.
 This field lists all the revisions of the current change set and numbers them